 I’m certain that my father was beaten as a child.
 I bring this up not as a defense for what he did, but as part of my history, too.

 It wasn’t enough for my father’s mother to beat me while she was babysitting my siblings and me at our parents’ house.
-I remember crying as a five-year old when I was required to go cut off palm fronds from the tree in front for her to use as a switch, and bring them to her.
+I re-experienced crying as a five-year old when I was required to go cut off palm fronds from the tree in front of our house for her to use as a switch, and bring them to her.

-These wounds left scars that don’t go away.
+These wounds left scars that haven’t gone away.

 Run your hand down your spine until you reach the top of your sacrum.
-That’s the area on which I had surgery, where I now have a titanium cage and three rods to keep the area stable.
+That’s the area on which I had surgery four years ago, where I now have a titanium cage, replacement disc, and two rods to keep the area stable.

 I received a lot of beatings pretty close to that area.
-Maybe my boyhood activities didn’t cause the sudden injury.
+Maybe my boyhood activities didn’t cause the “sudden injury (acute trauma).”

-I write frankly about my parents because that’s my history, the realities of who they were, and of who I needed them to be.
-I express it because getting well has to be based on addressing reality.
+I write frankly about my parents because that’s my history: the realities of who they were.

 From Dr. Arthur Janov’s book, Primal Healing, page 133: